Batman Returns (Sega video games)

-The Sega Genesis and Sega CD versions of the game are more or less identical, as they are both two-dimensional platforming games similar in design to Sega's previous movie-based Batman game.
-The Genesis version of the game was released on December 29, 1992, during the same time Ecco the Dolphin was released for the Sega Genesis as well.
-The CD version of the game features a number of 3D racing levels that took advantage of the graphics hardware provided by the Sega CD unit, plus improved music in the form of CD audio with a number of animations featuring original artwork (not film photos).
-While different versions follow the movie's plot from start to finish, the Sega versions start after The Penguin kills the Ice Princess and frames Batman for killing her, as shown in the game's introductions.
+The Sega Genesis version of the game is a two-dimensional platforming game similar in design to Sunsoft's 1990 game based on the 1989 Batman film.
+The Genesis version of the game was released on December 29, 1992.
+The Sega CD version is an expanded version of the Genesis game, and adds a number of 3D racing levels that took advantage of the graphics hardware provided by the Sega CD unit, plus improved music in the form of CD audio with a number of animations featuring original artwork instead of still photos.
+Both versions feature a plot based on the events of the movie starting after The Penguin kills the Ice Princess and frames Batman for the murder, as shown in the game's introductions.

+Master System/Game Gear

-The Sega Master System and Sega Game Gear versions of the game are side-scrolling platform games.
-However, the titles were created independently of the 16-bit versions.
+The Master System and Game Gear versions of the game are essentially identical side-scrolling platform games, but the titles were created independently of the 16-bit versions and share no design elements.
 This version featured a unique branched level system, allowing players to choose from an easy and difficult route.
-The latter typically forced players to use rope swinging to navigate over large floorless areas in these versions of levels.
+The latter typically forced players to use rope swinging to navigate over large floorless areas.
+The music was composed by Motohiro Kawashima under the supervision of Yuzo Koshiro, and was one of his first soundtracks for a game; he utilized Music Macro Language to program the music, with assistance from Koshiro.